Gustavo Alfaro: Managerial career

 At the end of the 2007–08 season, he was replaced by Daniel Garnero as manager of Arsenal.
 In October 2008, he was named the manager of Rosario Central.
 In 2009, he went to Saudi Arabia to work in Al-Ahli (Jeddah); he came with high expectations from the fans.
 He stayed as the coach for four months; on 20 November, he resigned for personal reasons.

 On 17 May 2010, Arsenal de Sarandí confirmed that the new manager for next season would be Alfaro, who arrived along with assistant coaches Sergio Chiarelli, Carlos González, and Claudio Cristofanelli.
 On 24 June 2012, Alfaro would achieve his first ever league title when Arsenal won its first league title in the club's history.

 The Final Tournament of 2014 looked promising for Alfaro.
 He had an excellent team that would play at the Copa Libertadores.
 By April, the team had awful results, and he announced he would leave the club by the end of June.
 However, he was discharged by the club and replaced by Martín Palermo.

 On 2 January 2019, Boca Juniors named Gustavo Alfaro their new head coach, having his official debut on 27 January 2019, drawing 1–1 against Newell's Old Boys for the 2018–19 Super League.
 In the national competition, he would finish third.
 On 2 May, he could lift the 2018 Argentine Super Cup after playing against Rosario Central, winning a penalty shootout by 6–5 after drawing 0–0 in the ninety minutes.
 On 2 June, he would lose 0–2 against Club Tigre in the final of the 2019 Super League Cup in Córdoba.
-Beyond the title obtained, the specialized press criticized Alfaro for lacking a clear game identity in his team.
+Beyond the title obtained, the specialised press criticised Alfaro for lacking a clear game identity in his team.

+2026 World Cup

+On 29 June 2026, Alfaro led the Paraguayan national team to the round of 16 after beating Germany in the round of 32 on a penalty shootout after extra time ended 1-1 between the two teams.